 Fun fact about these slow cooker oats is that I added ½ cup of quinoa and 2 tablespoon of flaxseed to boost the protein and heart-healthy fat content.
 One batch makes roughly 6 ½ cups so if you're not feeding a crowd the next morning, you can refrigerate or freeze extras and heat up in single serving portions throughout the week.
 Good.
 To.
 Go!I topped my oats with a splash of almond milk, 2 tablespoon of granola and more fresh blueberries.
 The crunchy topping made the oats taste even more like a blueberry muffin and added a nice texture contrast.
 Mmm happy morning, indeed!

 Makes 6.5 cups; Serving size: 1 cup prepared

-- 1 tbsp melted coconut oil, or melted butter/margarine – You need some source of fat to prevent the oats from sticking to the sides of the crock-pot
+- 1 tablespoon melted coconut oil, or melted butter/margarine - You need some source of fat to prevent the oats from sticking to the sides of the slow cooker

-- Lightly spray sides of crock-pot with non-stick cooking spray.
+- Lightly spray sides of slow cooker with non-stick cooking spray.
 Add all ingredients, stir, cover and cook on low 7-8 hours (overnight).

-- Spoon out into bowls, mix in milk choice and finish off with additional toppings if desired.
-Store leftovers in refrigerator.
+- Spoon oats into bowl, add a splash of milk of choice (adds creaminess!) and finish off with additional toppings as desired.
+Store leftovers in the refrigerator.
 Also freezes well.

-- To reheat single servings: Put 1-cup cooked oatmeal in microwave proof bowl.
-Add 1/3 cup milk of choice.
+- To reheat single servings: Add 1 cup oatmeal to a microwave-safe bowl.
+Mix in ⅓ cup milk or water.
 Microwave on high for 1 minute; stir.
 Continue cooking for another minute, or until hot.
 Enjoy!

 Nutrition facts per serving: